CSC207-UofT/course-project-group-051/phase0/progress_report.md

 entity/use case.
 * Does the way we are getting/setting into our entities make sense?
 * When can something be public?
+* Should we have full separation of input and output.
+E.x separate the ProfileView into 2 classes?

 ## Group 51's Strategies:
 Our team has worked virtually via Discord over live chat and screen share.
 Additionally,